Sharad Pawar: Early career

-Pawar's first political activity was organizing a protest march for Goan Independence in Pravaranagar in 1956.
-Although his older lawyer brother belonged to the Peasants and Workers Party, Pawar preferred the Congress party and joined the Youth Congress in 1958.
+Pawar began his political career in 1956, organising a protest march for Goan Independence in Pravaranagar.
+Although his older lawyer brother belonged to the Peasants and Workers Party, Pawar preferred the Congress Party and joined the Youth Congress in 1958.
 He later became the president of the Poona district (now Pune district) Youth Congress in 1962, and by 1964 had become one of two secretaries of the Maharashtra Youth Congress.

 1967–1978

-In 1967, when he was 27, Pawar was nominated as the candidate for the Baramati of the Maharashtra Legislative Assembly over more established members by the undivided Congress Party.
+In 1967, Pawar was nominated as the candidate for the Baramati constituency of the Maharashtra Legislative Assembly over more established members by the undivided Congress Party.
 He won the election and represented the constituency from 1967 to 1990.
-In 1969, when the Congress Party split after the 1969 Indian presidential election, he opted for the Congress(R) faction of Prime Minister Indira Gandhi, along with his mentor Yashwantrao Chavan.
+In 1969, when the Congress Party split after the 1969 Indian presidential election, he opted for the Congress (R) faction led by Prime Minister Indira Gandhi, along with his mentor Yashwantrao Chavan.

-As the MLA of Baramati in the early 1970s, he was instrumental in building percolation tanks during a severe drought in Maharashtra.
+As the MLA from Baramati in the early 1970s, he oversaw the building of percolation tanks during a severe drought in Maharashtra.
 He was also heavily involved in the politics of the local cooperative sugar mills and other member-run cooperative societies.

-In the early 1970s, the Chief Minister at the time, Vasantrao Naik, had been in power for almost a decade, and there was jockeying for succession among different factions of the state Congress party.
-Prominent leaders such as Shankarrao Chavan, who was a key figure in Maharashtra politics, and other emerging leaders were among those positioning themselves for influence and potential leadership roles.
-At that time, looking to the future leadership of the party, Yashwantrao Chavan persuaded Naik to bring Pawar into his cabinet as state home affairs minister in March 1972.